idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

   - /manager-book
 ---

 Managing is hard.
 Lessons are hard earned and should be cherished.
-This series of posts is designed to draw out my opinions on management.
-It reminds me how to behave, and encourages others to poke into my reasoning and help me improve.
-I'm using a Q&A format on this post as it's easier to understand.
+This post is designed to make explicit, and improve behaviors and practices.
+It reminds us how to behave, and encourages continuous improvement.

+I'm fluent in Microsoft, Amazon and (learning) Facebook culture.
+These cultures infuse the answers below and I am grateful for it.

+Microsoft teaches humility and growth.
+Microsofties have coffee cups that say "Do you have a growth mindset?"
+Facebook teaches the verb of the manager is not to lead, but to support.
+Facebook employees ask each other, how can managers best support the team?
+Amazon teaches employees are leaders.
+Amazonians ask how do empower everyone to lead?
+As you internalize this post, realize this is not a post about management, it is a post about leaders and much of the content is applicable to you regardless of your title or count direct reports.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->